Jityan/sft/README.md

 # SFT: Few-Shot Learning via Self-supervised Feature Fusion with Transformer

-This repository contains the **pytorch** code for the under review paper: "SFT: Few-Shot Learning via Self-supervised Feature Fusion with Transformer" Jit Yan Lim, Kian Ming Lim, Chin Poo Lee, Yong Xuan Tan
+This repository contains the **pytorch** code for the paper: "[SFT: Few-Shot Learning via Self-supervised Feature Fusion with Transformer](https://doi.org/10.1109/ACCESS.2024.3416327)" Jit Yan Lim, Kian Ming Lim, Chin Poo Lee, Yong Xuan Tan

 ## Environment
 The code is tested on Windows 10 with Anaconda3 and following packages: